edwiny/progref/design_patterns/patterns.md

 Specify the kinds of objects to create using a prototypical instance, and create new objects via this prototype.

+Create new instances of an object by cloning existing instances.
+The client does not need to know which specific class it is working with.

 ### Singleton

 Ensure a class has only one instance, and provide a global point to access it.